North Shore railway line: History

-In the meantime agitation and preparation for the extension of the line to the harbour went on, and in a Parliamentary debate it was stated by Mr. Bruce Smith, Minister for Public Works: "The North Shore was peculiarly adapted for the establishment of fresh suburbs as the climate was exceptionally favourable, and if only means of communication was afforded, a large population would spring up there."
-Mr. Dibbs (afterwards Sir George) doubted its commercial value, said the work was farcical, and would be a sham and a failure.
-The Parliamentary Standing Committee on Public Works in 1889 did not report favourably on the scheme for extension to Milson's Point, but in 1890 an amended scheme was approved.
-Tenders for the construction to Milson's Point were let in April, 1891, to O. McMaster, but the line was not opened till 1 May 1893.
+In the meantime agitation and preparation for the extension of the line to the harbour went on, and in a Parliamentary debate it was stated by Bruce Smith, Minister for Public Works: "The North Shore was peculiarly adapted for the establishment of fresh suburbs as the climate was exceptionally favourable, and if only means of communication was afforded, a large population would spring up there."
+Dibbs doubted its commercial value, said the work was farcical, and would be a sham and a failure.
+The Parliamentary Standing Committee on Public Works in 1889 did not report favourably on the scheme for extension to Milsons Point, but in 1890 an amended scheme was approved.
+Tenders for the construction to Milsons Point were let in April 1891, to O. McMaster, but the line was not opened till 1 May 1893.
 A passenger on the first train from the Point says those on board struck matches in the Lavender Bay tunnel, and a banquet was held in a marquee at Turramurra, where the Hillview now stands.

 New intermediate stations were built at Waitara (20 May 1895), Warrawee (1 August 1900), Killara (10 July 1899), and Artarmon (6 July 1898).
 As early as 1901, a station was called for Beechworth Road (Pymble), but the Railway Commissioner at the time said that "the movement is slightly premature" and was never built.
 Most of the North Shore line was duplicated between 1900 and 1909.
 In 1927 the line was converted to electric operation using a 1500 volt DC, overhead supply.

 The construction works for the Sydney Harbour Bridge necessitated truncation of the southern terminus from Milsons Point to Lavender Bay.